Currency:

 They look similar, but they are two completely different directives.
 They can be used together or separately, but what do they really mean?

-What is a noindex tag?
+What is the noindex tag?

-When you add a noindex tag to a web page, you are telling the search engine that it can index this page, but under no circumstances can it add it to search results.
+When you add a noindex tag to a web page, you are telling the search engine that it can index this page, but under no circumstances can it add it to the search results.

 What is a nofollow tag?

-In this regard, any links on the page with the 'nofollow' directive will be ignored by Google and other search engines. systems.
+In this regard, any links on the page with the 'nofollow' directive will be ignored by Google and other search engines.

-When to use noindex and nofollow together, and when separately?
+When to use noindex and nofollow together and when separately?

 You can use the noindex tag alone or in combination with nofollow.
 This rule also applies to the nofollow directive.

-Add one noindex tag when you want the search engine to not index a particular subpage.
-Remember that a page with a noindex directive will be searched across the length and width of the page for links and will derive some of its power from subpage authority.
+Add one noindex tag when you want the search engine to not index a particular subpage.Remember that a page with a noindex directive will be searched across the length and width of the page for links, and will derive some of its power from the authority of the subpage.

 Add one nofollow tag when you want to index a specific subpage but don't want to pass subpage authority to all links on that subpage.